bonifaceuwizeyimana/bonifaceuwizeyimana.github.io/_pages/about.md

 Activities: Conference and workshops
 ======
 1. *ISNCC 2023*: The 10th International Symposium on Networks, Computers and Communications, Held at the FIFA World Cup 2022 City- Qatar, from October 23 to 26, 2023.
+[Website] (https://www.isncc-conf.org/)
 3. *Jacc-ECC 2022*: 10th International Japan-Africa Conference on Electronics, Communications, and Computations, Held at Egypt-Japan UNiversity of science and technologies (E-JUST), Alexandria, Egypt.

 <!---